 We tested 5 different diameter pots.

-To see if the diameter of titanium pots make a difference in fuel consumption, we tested five different diameter pots varying from 78 mm (3.1 inches) to 133 mm (5.2 inches).
-We calculated the amount of fuel consumed to boil 1 cup of water using the MSR PocketRocket 2 and the Soto WindMaster.
-We tested each pot three times for each stove tested and then averaged the result.
+We tested the boiling times for five different diameter pots varying from 78 mm (3.1 inches) to 133 mm (5.2 inches).
+The popular MSR PocketRocket 2 and the Soto WindMaster stove was used for testing.
+We measured the amount of fuel consumed to boil 1 cup of water.
+Each cooking pot was tested three times for each stove and then averaged.

 Larger diameter pots performed better in every test.